1981 Iowa Hawkeyes football team: vs. No. 12 Washington (Rose Bowl)

-Statsitical achievements
+Statistical achievements

 Iowa tallied 2,153 rushing yards and 1,422 passing yards in 1981.
 On defense, they held opponents to 953 rushing yards and 1,834 passing yards.
 The team limited opponents to only 79.7 rushing yards per game and 2.4 yards per carry, both of which remain Iowa single-season records.

 The team's individual statistical leaders included: